HappyFrowl/documentation/Security.md

 - `ssh-keygen`
     - Generate a public / private key pair
     - `ssh-keygen -t <ed25519> -f <path/to/file>`
-- `ssh-copy-id <IP>`
+- `ssh-copy-id <server IP>`
     - Copy and add the public key to a remote computer's `~/.ssh/authorized_keys` file
     - Enter the password of the account on the remote PC.
     - Once done, you can SSH without entering a password.
 - `ssh-add`
     - Add the default SSH keys in `~/.ssh` to the ssh-agent
-    - Add private key identities to the SSH key agent
+    - Add private key identities to the SSH key agent on the ssh key client
+- `ssh-agent`
+    - Having a passphrase on the ssh key is secure, but it requires to be entered each time when you connect to a server
+    - That is inconvenient
+    - Using `ssh-agent` the passphrase can be cached for the duration of the bash session
+    - Workflow
+       - `ssh-agent /bin/bash`
+       - `ssh-add`
 - `ssh -X`
-    - X11 forwarding.
+    - X11 forwarding